FSliwa/Secure-Messenger/README.md

 - `messages` - Encrypted messages
 - `conversations` - Group chat support (optional)

-See `database-schema.sql` for the complete schema.
+See `SUPABASE_SETUP.md` for the complete schema and setup instructions.

 ## 🔐 How Encryption Works